Our Clinical Staff

 Clinical Manager

-I earned my Master of Social Work degree from Boston College with a specialization in Community Organizing, Policy, and Administration.
-In my spare time, I enjoy traveling with my family, walking our rescue dog, reading, and perennial gardening.
+I hold a Master of Social Work from Boston College, with a specialization in Community Mental Health and Community Organizing, Policy, and Administration.
+Outside of work, I enjoy spending time with my family, traveling, walking our rescue pup, and tending to my perennial garden.

 Pronouns: She/Her/Hers